-Specialists must follow up on the implementation of approved corrective action plans related to serious incidents or substantiated abuse or neglect as detailed in SA Indicator V.C.3. #3 which states "For serious injuries and deaths that result from substantiated abuse, neglect, or health and safety violations, the OL verifies that corrective action plans have been implemented within 45 days of their start date." (this is 30 business day for the OL) - 1.
-Please note: In cases of substantiated abuse or neglect that do not involve serious injury or death, the Office of Human Rights verifies that corrective action plans have been implemented within 90 days of their start date.
+V.C.3. #3 states "For serious injuries and deaths that result from substantiated abuse, neglect, or health and safety violations, the OL verifies that corrective action plans have been implemented within 45 days of their start date." (this is 30 business day for the OL)

+1. Please note: In cases of substantiated abuse or neglect that do not involve serious injury or death, it is the responsibility of the Office of Human Rights to verify that corrective action plans have been implemented within 90 days of their start date.